EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 .. _preset-regression:

 regression_path:
-   Incompatible with :ref:`consumption_path<preset-consumption>` or :ref:`demand_path<preset-demand>`.
+   Incompatible with :ref:`consumption_path<preset-consumption>`.
    Path to a CSV file giving the regression parameters with respect to the macrodrivers.
    Also requires :ref:`macrodrivers_path<preset-macro>`.

 timeslice_shares_path
+   Incompatible with :ref:`consumption_path<preset-consumption>` or :ref:`demand_path<preset-demand>`.
 Optional csv file giving shares per timeslice.
    The timeslice share definition needs to have a consistent number of timeslices as the sectoral level time slices.
    Requires
    :ref:`macrodrivers_path<preset-consumption>`.